Table of Contents

 1. My Nyx Tracker is "dead."

 - Does the laser respond when you press the button?
-If yes, do you see a red light emanating from the control box when you take it to a dark room?
+If yes, turn on the motor and take it to a dark room.
+Do you see a red light emanating from the control board compartment?
 If no, contact me.
 If yes, see #2 below.

 2. My Nyx Tracker is "jamming."